kubernetes/kubernetes/docs/kubectl.md

       --v=0: log level for V logs
-      --validate=false: If true, use a schema to validate the input before sending it --vmodule=: comma-separated list of pattern=N settings for file-filtered logging -w, --www="": Also serve static files from the given directory under the specified prefix.
+      --validate=false: If true, use a schema to validate the input before sending it --vmodule=: comma-separated list of pattern=N settings for file-filtered logging
-  -P, --www-prefix="/static/": Prefix to serve static files under, if static file directory is specified.

 ```